 1 – Vantrue N2 Pro Uber Dual – The Best Overall

 The Vantrue N2 Pro is one of the favorites in the market.
-This dual dash cam is packed with features and not to mentions its clean unique design.
+This dual dash cam is packed with features and not to mention its clean unique design.
 Both cameras will simultaneously record in full 1080P HD giving you the best possible recording.

 The night vision is also impressive on this camera.
 The camera is equipped with 4 infrared LED lights that can produce an ultra-clear recording even when the cabin is pitch black.
 This camera will not disappoint you when you need it to record at night.